 1. Name and contact details

-At the very top of your resume you are supposed to write your personal details and information using which the assessor can contact you for further notice.
+At the very top of your resume, you are supposed to write your details and information, using which the assessor can contact you for further notice.
 Here are some of the things that you must add in the personal details section

 2. Academic Qualifications

-The assessor is required to have knowledge of your academic qualifications and the details of your academic institution are not mandatory, still it's recommended to include it but you must mention the level of your degrees.
-List your qualifications in reverse chronological order
+The assessor is required to know your academic qualifications.
+Although the details of your academic institution are not mandatory, it’s recommended to include them, and you must specify the level of your degrees.
+List your qualifications in reverse chronological order.

-Write two or three sentences of professional summary that attracts assessor focus which include your work experience, current job title and how you can help the employer and his organization for the better.
-You might add some outstanding accomplishments if you believe it's worth mentioning.
+Write two or three sentences of a professional summary that attracts the assessor’s focus, which includes your work experience, current job title, and how you can help the employer and their organisation for the better.
+You might add some outstanding accomplishments if you believe it’s worth mentioning.

 Below your professional summary, you write about your work experiences in detail, and in that section, you should include the following:

-Including the academic qualifications and mentioning only work experience statements might make you look a bit robot or more so a person with no personality or life.
-So in order to add some personality to your resume list the following things.
+Including the academic qualifications and mentioning only work experience statements might make you look a bit robotic or, more so, a person with no personality or life.
+So, in order to add some personality to your resume, list the following things.

 Example of a project engineer’s resume

-You can study the below-given example of a project engineer resume which might help you write and format a resume for a project engineer job.
+You can study the example of a project engineer resume, which might help you write and format a resume for a project engineer job.

 Andrew Garfield